ASUQ/OIST_Scripts/README.md

 # OIST_Scripts
-Template scripts that are used in OIST internship bioinformatics work.
+Scripts and codes used in OIST internship bioinformatics work.